Vedevil/VSD-RISC-V-Tapeout/README.md

 # VSD-RISC-V-Tapeout
-This repository will keep track of the weekly progress of the RISC-V Tapeout program
+This repository will keep track of the weekly progress of the RISC-V Tapeout program.